Rage (1972 film): Background

 The Dugway sheep incident in March 1968 inspired the film's premise.
 During various test dispersals of the nerve agent VX over the Dugway Proving Ground, an F-4 Phantom leaked some of its payload over a herd of sheep in Utah's Skull Valley.
 The accident resulted in the death of as many as 6,000 sheep.
 Dugway was a test site for various experimental warfare tactics like the bat bomb.
 The rancher who lost his sheep successfully sued the government for restitution.

 NBC News' "First Tuesday" aired a segment on the accident on February 4, 1969.
 It caused a public backlash to American chemical weapons research that was reflected in works like The Andromeda Strain.
 The Dugway sheep incident also inspired Stephen King's The Stand and the "Three Dead Cows at Makapuu" episodes of Hawaii Five-O.

+Production

 Fred Weintraub told the San Francisco Chronicle that Philip Friedman and Dan Kleinman approached him with a script based on the Dugway incident.
 They had fictionalized it to include poisoned humans, which was never a verified outcome of the accident.
 In their treatment, the gas has damaged the rancher's brain, causing the disproportionate reaction to the Army's secrecy about his son's death.
 When Weintraub showed the script to Scott, the actor agreed to the project and asked to direct it.
 Weintraub was enthusiastic about the idea since Scott had recently won the Oscar for Patton (1970) and had also won an Emmy for directing The Andersonville Trial (1971).

+The film was shot entirely in Arizona, much of it on a Nogales ranch once owned by actor Stewart Granger.